■ Safety of care:

 The information in this article was correct at the time of publishing

-A blanket policy of "one problem per visit" is likely to lead to such negative impressions, particularly for patients who may have good reasons to not visit their doctor for every health concern, but rather "save" all their health worries for one visit.
+Patients might misunderstand the reason for placing a limit on the number of medical issues discussed, or view the policy as rigid or insensitive.
+A blanket policy of "one problem per visit" may lead to negative impressions, particularly for patients who may have good reasons to not visit their doctor for every health concern, but rather "save" all their health worries for one visit.
 For example, such a situation might arise if a patient has to wait a long time to secure an appointment or has personal circumstances that make it difficult to schedule time with their physician.

 Alternative approaches

-Physicians who choose to display signage in their offices may consider alternatives to a restrictive message that may be seen as limiting patients' access to medical care.
+Physicians who choose to display signage in their office may want to consider alternatives to a restrictive message that may be seen as limiting patients' access to medical care.

-These physicians may choose a message that is more informative and uses a "softer" tone.
-A sign that encourages patients to respect the time of others who are waiting and also need care is more likely to be respected by patients.
+A message that is more informative and uses a "softer" tone is preferred.
+A sign that encourages patients to respect the time of others who are waiting and who also need care is more likely to be respected by patients.
 Many patients may be unaware of how appointments are scheduled in a medical practice and the implications of appointments that are longer than anticipated.
 Appropriate signage may be an opportunity for physicians to improve patients' understanding of scheduling and resource issues, while conveying that each patient's best interest is being served to the extent possible.

-Another approach that may be effective is to ask patients to describe their concerns when an appointment is scheduled or at the beginning of the visit.
-This encourages open communication at the outset, and importantly, enables the physician to prioritize the investigation and treatment based on a more comprehensive picture of the patient's symptoms.
+Another effective approach may be to ask patients to describe their concerns when an appointment is scheduled or at the beginning of the visit.
+This encourages open communication at the outset, and helps the physician prioritize investigation and treatment based on a more comprehensive picture of the patient's symptoms.
+This approach can also help assure patients that their other concerns will be addressed in subsequent visits.

-A study aimed at assessing techniques to reduce patients' concerns found that the way in which a physician concludes a visit can also have an impact1.
-When a doctor asks her patient "Is there something else you want to address in the visit today?" instead of "Is there anything else you want to address today," a patient's unmet concerns have been shown to be reduced without increasing the duration of the appointment.
+A study aimed at assessing techniques to reduce patients' concerns found that the way in which a physician concludes a visit can also have an impact.
+When a doctor asks "Is there something else you want to address today" instead of "Is there anything else you want to address today," a patient's unmet concerns have been shown to be reduced without increasing the duration of the appointment.

 DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
 The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.